feer9/Tiny-thermometer/README.md

 I've only tested it with avr-gcc on linux.
 To compile you need `avr-gcc` and `avr-g++`.
 To flash it I've used `avrdude` with an `usbasp-clone` avr programmer from [this other project](https://github.com/feer9/FASTUSBasp) running on an STM32F407VET6.
-Running `make flash` will compile and flash the program, but the first time you can `make install` to flash the program and the fuses to match the clock speed.
+Running `make flash` will compile and flash the program, but the first time you can `make install` to flash the program and fuses to match the clock speed.

 ## Code included in this project: